|Graduate Program Head||Holly Angelique|

 Requirements listed here are in addition to Graduate Council policies listed under GCAC-600 Research Degree Requirements.

-Requirements for the M.A. in Applied Behavior Analysis include 30 credits in required course work, including the master's project paper, supervised internship experience, and 6 elective credits for a total of 36 credits.
+Requirements for the M.A. in Applied Behavior Analysis include 36 credits in required course work, including the culminating experience and supervised internship experience, and at least 3 elective credits for a total of 39 credits.

-ABA Core Courses (to be offered annually) are required for all students in the program.
+ABA Core Courses (to be offered at least annually) are required for all students in the program.

 |ABA 533||Applied Analysis of Behavior||3|